PrefectHQ/prefect/docs/cloud/users/index.md

 This retention policy applies to all [details about a flow run](/ui/flow-runs/#inspect-a-flow-run), including its task runs.
 Subflow runs follow the retention policy independently from their parent flow runs, and are removed based on the time each subflow run reaches a terminal state.

-If you or your organization have needs that require a tailored retention period, [contact our Sales team](https://www.prefect.io/pricing).
+If you or your organization have needs that require a tailored retention period, [contact the Prefect Sales team](https://www.prefect.io/pricing).